 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.

-For the MA degree, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
+For the MA degree with thesis, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
 As part of the thirty-three hours, the student must take one seminar and one additional seminar or colloquia (one of which must be in the major field), and HIS 6059, Historical Methods.
-For details regarding major and minor field requirements, consult the department’s graduate handbook.
+For details regarding major and minor field requirements, consult the department's graduate handbook.

 In addition, the student must fulfill the language requirement (reading knowledge of one foreign language), and write an acceptable thesis.

 Master's Program in History with a Major in Public History

 The program in Historical Administration and Public History (HAPH) prepares students to enter historically-oriented careers in fields such as cultural resources management, historic preservation, museums, archives, and information and records management.
 Career paths can be found in the private sector, NGOs, and government agencies.

 Students must complete a minimum of thirty-three semester hours of graduate work.
 At least twenty-four of these hours must be taken on a letter-grade basis.
 As part of the thirty-three hours, the student must take HIS 5067 Public History Theory and Methods, HIS 6059, Historical Methods, HIS 5082 Archiving History, HIS 5083 Preserving Historic Sites and Spaces, HIS 5165 Digital History, HIS 6087 Exhibiting History, at least one history seminar (HIS6934), and complete six internship credits.
 In addition, students must fulfill the language requirement and write an acceptable thesis or complete an acceptable capstone research project.